newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-1-cds-reinstatement.md

 * Applicable fees paid, once the NJ DCU has sent an invoice
 * Your reinstatement application must be signed in front of and by a notary public

-Email your application to CDS@dca.njoag.gov.
+Email your application to cds@dca.njoag.gov.
 Do not include your payment.
 The NJ Drug Control Unit (DCU) will send you an invoice to pay the fee online.

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }